andersonbellini/RazorPageProject/README.md

 # RazorPageProject

-Use only in very small projects.
+Use only in very small projects or migrations of legacy systems in webforms aspx.